landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 `GameEngine -> Engine -> Subsystem -> Class`

-And since `GameEngine` is the very first object ever parsed, nothing has been loaded yet.
+Also imagine that `GameEngine` is the very first object ever parsed -- nothing else has been loaded yet.
 Requesting to load `GameEngine` from the `Engine.u` package will trigger the following sequence of events:

 1. `Engine.u` header read/parse (since no package has been created yet)
 2. Lookup `Engine`'s `GameEngine` export.
 It's not yet parsed, so we need to construct this object by constructing/deserializing it.